 • Dependent on which M.A.S.S.P. degree requirements the 6 credits of J.D. courses are approved to fulfill, 3-6 credits of additional M.A.S.S.P. free elective credits taken in the third, and/or fourth years or during Summer sessions; and

-• Passage of a four-hour comprehensive exam to be taken in the same semester of M.A.S.S.P. enrollment as the SEST-710 course.
+• Passage of a four-hour comprehensive exam to be taken in the last semester of M.A.S.S.P. enrollment.
+The comprehensive exam is offered every Spring and every Fall semester.

 Typical Credit Distribution